ARaviteja91/themechanger/README.md

 # THEME CHANGER
-<em>This is a theme changer template .
+Switching between **light** theme and **dark** theme is a modern practice in web technology.

-Using this template we can switch themes between "light", "dark" and "solarize" mode.
+This code uses minmal css and js to switch between themes.